yucheols/ENMs_In_R/tutorials/tutorial_3.md

 head(bg2)
 ```

-Let's see how the background selection has changed compared to the random background
+Let's see how the background selection has changed compared to the random background.
 ```r
 par(mfrow = c(1,2))